Fyrestar/THREE.DrawCallInspector/README.md

 **The output**:

-The output is a map that renders all objects tinted with red weight by how much time they took relatively to each other.
+The output is a map that renders all objects tinted with red weight by how much time they took relative to each other.
 This means a average scene with equally expensive meshes in view is likely going to be mostly fully red, while if there is a more expensive objectt with an expensive shader it will be more red while the others fade towards white.

 **Important**: